Opinion | Another phony Republican campaign about a fake ‘issue’

 The Virginia governor’s race has been swallowed up by angry school board meetings and critical race theory.
 That’s the main dish in Republican Glenn Youngkin’s campaign, along with side orders of Trumpist voter fraud pandering and mask mandate hysteria.

 Youngkin has followed a familiar pattern for Republican candidates.
 A wealthy businessman from the corporate wing of the party gets its nomination, in what could signal a campaign aimed at swing voters.
 He then decides the race will turn on enthusiasm from the base, so he transforms himself into an imitation culture warrior.
 A new issue emerges, one that promises to produce rage and fear among GOP voters.
-Burying any semblance of integrity he might have had, he embraces its potential for demagoguery and fear-mongering.
+Burying any semblance of integrity he might have had, he embraces its potential for demagoguery and fearmongering.

 Then if he wins, the issue on which he built his campaign is immediately forgotten.